kh14762/chiral-impulse/README.md

 #### [artifact_id][common_name][discovered_by]
 #### [743]["darkstone"]["Harken Trading co."]
-  A heuristically programmed artificial caretaker that controls substation functionality. render images or text on its surface. interface with any player in a set range. carry long thought provoking conversations. open and close airlocks. auto-pilot vessal. log data. expressed as a black tablet.
+  A programmed artificial caretaker that controls substation functionality. renders 3D objects. interface with any player in a set range. can carry long thought provoking conversations. open and close airlocks. auto-pilot vessal. log data. expressed as a black holo tablet.
   #### [313]["seerstone"]["Talkin.net"]
   An optical device that can be used to communicate with other seerstones and monitor vast volumes.
   Must orbit the sphere to gain different pov.
   Smaller stones have fixed positions** while larger ones have greater fov.
-  Expressed as a dark, inviolable sphere.
+  Expressed as a dark, inviolable holo sphere.
   #### [273]["printstone"]["ICN tech"]
   Player is equipped with a printstone.
-The relationsip between them is binding. printstone contains a set of bits that are movable only by the owning player. printstone is capable of replicating itself over a set duration given that it accepts a sufficient amount of matter. expressed as an equippable mesh cube with a parented tesseract wireframe.
+The relationsip between them is binding. printstone contains a set of bits that are movable only by the owning player. printstone is capable of replicating itself over a set duration given expressed as holo.